jupyterhub/zero-to-jupyterhub-k8s/doc/source/kubernetes/setup-helm.md

 (setup-helm)=

-# Setting up Helm
+# Setting up `helm`

-[Helm](https://helm.sh/), the package manager for Kubernetes, is a useful tool
-for: installing, upgrading and managing applications on a Kubernetes cluster.
+[`helm`](https://helm.sh/), the package manager for Kubernetes, is a useful command line tool for: installing, upgrading and managing applications on a Kubernetes cluster.
 Helm packages are called _charts_.
 We will be installing and managing JupyterHub on our Kubernetes cluster using a Helm chart.

 Charts are abstractions describing how to install packages onto a Kubernetes cluster.
 When a chart is deployed, it works as a templating engine to populate